s3131212/Simple-IRC-Logbot/README.md

 Additional parameters:
 *   channel
 	String
 	To specify a channel.
-Make sure that the '#' sign is convert into '%23'.
+Make sure that the '#' sign is converted into '%23'.
 *   username
 	String
 	To specify an user.